Azadliq Square, Baku: Demonstrations

 Starting on 17 November 1988, large-scale demonstrations began in Baku's Lenin Square to protest against the alleged destruction of a forest near Shusha by Armenians.
 As the demonstrations continued, they became increasingly anti-Armenian, with chants of "death to the Armenians" and demands that those convicted of the murder of Armenians during the Sumgait pogrom be released.
 The demonstrations also developed into an anti-central government, anti-Soviet protest.
 On 23 November, a curfew was imposed in Baku and Soviet troops tried unsuccessfully to disperse the crowds.
 The events later led to the proclamation, in 1992, of National Revival Day of 17 November.
 Following the Black January crackdown by Soviet troops in Baku on 20 January 1990, Azadliq Square became the gathering and mourning place for approximately 2 million people who gathered to take the dead to a burial site in Martyrs' Lane in upper Baku.

 Protests during the 2003 Azerbaijani protests took place on the square.

 Other

 In 1989 one of Azerbaijan's greatest vocalists, Yaqub Zourofchi, held a revolutionary concert as Azerbaijan was gaining their independence from USSR.
 The square was used for the Baku City Circuit.

+Transportation

+Metro

+The B6 Metro Station is planned in this area by Baku Metro in the future.

+Tram

+In February 2012, the government of Azerbaijan announced that it is planning to restore the tram line in Baku.
+A new line had to be laid along the seaside promenade of Baku Boulevard in central Baku as part of the Baku White City development project.
+Since then, Formula One made Alstom change the plans and the route of this tram line, which is never happened and project was not implemented yet.